 How much damage can a potato chip bag cause?
 More than you would think.
-On a blustery day last spring, a potato chip bag blew into a Delmarva Power facility in Salisbury, Md., damaging the electric equipment and knocking out service for nearly 2,600 customers.
-These types of outages are preventable and the ill-fated story of a little potato chip bag in Salisbury should serve as a timely reminder for those looking to impress that special someone with a shiny balloon this Valentine’s Day.
+On a blustery spring day in 2018, a potato chip bag blew into a Delmarva Power facility in Salisbury, Md., damaging the electric equipment and knocking out service for nearly 2,600 customers.
+These types of outages are preventable and the ill-fated story of a little potato chip bag in Salisbury should serve as a reminder to dispose of potato chip bags properly.

-You may be wondering why we are talking about potato chip bags around Valentine’s Day.
+So why are potato chip bags, or products similar products like mylar balloons, so dangerous to the electrical grid?
 The answer: foil coating.
-Foil coating found on some potato chip bags is also found on those shiny balloons you see on Valentine’s Day.
+Foil coating found on some potato chip bags is also found on those shiny balloons you see for a variety of celebrations.
 When it contacts power lines or electrical equipment, its metallic properties can cause a surge of electricity that disrupts power and damages equipment.
 In fact, untethered balloons cause hundreds of unnecessary service interruptions for our customers each year.

-If your Valentine’s Day involves a shiny foil balloon, or two, here are some tips to follow:
+If your celebration involves a shiny foil balloon, or two, here are some tips to follow: